lead generation

 A CRM system is software that helps businesses manage interactions with current and potential customers.

-It serves as a centralized hub where you can store information about your leads,
+It is a centralized hub where you can store information about your leads,

 and manage communication throughout the buyer’s journey.